Trump administration halting $10 billion in social service funding to 5 Democratic states

 The move will freeze $7 billion for the Temporary Assistance for Needy Families program, nearly $2.4 billion for the Child Care Development Fund and roughly $870 million for social services grants that largely benefit children.
 The states affected are Minnesota, New York, California, Illinois and Colorado.

-The New York Times was first to report that HHS would withhold the funding.
+The New York Post was first to report that HHS would withhold the funding.

 "For too long, Democrat-led states and Governors have been complicit in allowing massive amounts of fraud to occur under their watch," Andrew Nixon, an HHS spokesperson, said in a statement.
 "Under the Trump Administration, we are ensuring that federal taxpayer dollars are being used for legitimate purposes.
 We will ensure these states are following the law and protecting hard-earned taxpayer money."